 2. Be sure to keep an extra box of baking soda by your stove in case of grease or electrical fire.
 Scatter the powder by the handful to safely put it out.

 3. Keep a container of baking soda in your garage as well as in your car to put out a fire.
 It won't damage anything it touches.
+4. Baking soda will also put out fires in clothing, fuel, wood, upholstery and rugs.

 5. Clean vegetables and fruit with baking soda.
 Sprinkle in water, soak and rise the produce.